Kalanchoe sexangularis: Description

-The broadly elliptical, elongated or egg-shaped, green to deep ruby-red (in full sun) leaf blade is 5 to 13 inches long and 3 to 8 inches wide.
-Their tip is rounded or blunt.
+The leaf blade may be broad, elliptical, elongate or oval in shape, with a green to deep, ruby-red (in full sun) hue.
+Leaves measure between 12-33 cm (5-13") long and between 7-20 cm (3-8") wide.
+The leaf tip is generally rounded or blunt.
 The base of the lower leaves is heart-shaped, that of the upper is wedge-shaped.
-The leaf margin is roughly notched or wavy-notched or with one to four bluntly toothed lobes.
+The leaf margin is roughly notched, with a wavy edging, sometimes with one or several bluntly jagged lobes.

 Inflorescences

-A winter-bloomer, its inflorescence consists of flat-topped panicles up to 30 centimeters in length.
-The upright, green-yellow to bright yellow flowers are on 2 to 7 millimeter long peduncles.
+A winter-bloomer, K. sexangularis' inflorescence consists of flat-topped panicles up to 30 cm (11.8") in length.
+The upright, green-yellow to bright yellow flowers are on 2-7 mm long peduncles.

 The green calyx tube is 0.5 to 2 millimeters long.
 The triangular, pointed calyx lobes are 1.5 to 2.2 millimeters long and about 1.2 millimeters wide.
 The pale pink, square-cylindrical to almost pyramidal corolla tube is enlarged in the lower half and 8 to 13 millimeters long.
 Their salmon-colored, broadly egg-shaped to almost circular corolla lobes are narrowed or rounded at their tip and have a length of 2 to 4 millimeters and are 1.5 to 3 millimeters wide.
 The stamens are attached to the tip of the corolla tube.
 Upper stamens protrude from the flower.
 The almost circular anthers are 0.4 to 1 millimeter long.
 The linear-lanceolate, pointed nectar flakes are 1.6 to 4 millimeters long.
 The carpel has a length of 6.5 to 10 millimeters.
 The stylus is 1.7 to 4 millimeters long.

 The seeds reach a length of 1 to 1.3 millimeters.